AdesisNetlife/authrc/README.md

 - Full URI/URL supporting any network resource type
 - Resource matching based on regular expressions or string matching
 - Any type of application can easily support it
-- Platform independent
+- Platform/language independent

 # Specification

-## Table of contents
+## Table of Content

 - [Configuration file](#configuration-file)
   * [Name](#file-name)